englekk/handbook-docs/Fuse/01 - Getting Started.md

 On iOS, you need to have a machine running OS X and Xcode installed (as for preview).
 You also need an Apple developer account.
 In the project root, simply type:

-`fuse build --target=iOS --run`
+`fuse build --target=iOS --run` to build and run the app.

-This will open the built project in Xcode.
-If you select your device from the pulldown list of available output targets and press the "run" button, the application will deploy to your device and run.
+If you instead want to open the generated project in Xcode you simply do `fuse build --target=iOS -adebug`

 > ### Exporting to Android